glo-young/bus-tracker/README.md

   #### DESCRIPTION

- Watch as the marker on the map moves along the bus stops between MIT and Harvard.
+ Watch as the marker on the map moves along the bus stops of bus route 1 between MIT and Harvard.

   ***